 We love Jesus, try to serve Him well and are raising our kids to do the same.
 We have three of them–the Goobies.
 (See?
 Nicknames.)
 Their real names are Adeline (Addie), Amelia (Mia) and Emery.
 Taking care of them is my full time job, and I spend a lot of my day trying to figure out how to feed them well–which is a pretty tall order these days because as it turns out, we are a food allergy family.
 Addie used to be allergic to strawberries (but isn’t anymore!
-Hallelujah!), Mia is allergic to peanuts, cashews, pistachios and shrimp (but has outgrown her allergy to peas and pine nuts!
-Woo hoo!) and Emery is allergic to dairy/casein, sunflower seeds, and Tuscan melon (but outgrew his allergy to eggs), and we are praying that is all.
+Hallelujah!), Mia is allergic to peanuts, cashews, pistachios and shrimp (but has outgrown her allergy to peas and pine nuts) and Emery is allergic to dairy/casein and sunflower seeds (but outgrew his allergy to eggs), and we are praying that is all.

 To make things more complicated, gluten and I don’t get along.
 Two long years and dozens of doctors appointments later, we think I have Non-Celiac Gluten Sensitivity, but my GI doctor suspects perhaps it could be undiagnosed Celiac Disease.
-I also have ulcerative colitis, which is super fun–let me tell you.
+I also have inflammatory bowel disease (IBD), which is super fun–let me tell you.

 Feeding my family well got very tricky for awhile as I scrambled to figure out how to negotiate all of our food restrictions.
-I was sick and brokenhearted.
+Doing it while I was sick and brokenhearted made it more difficult.
 I mourned the loss of my dream of making the kitchen the most magical room in the house.
 I had to scrap everything I thought I knew about cooking and start from scratch.
 I earned my nickname in those days as I learned new techniques, experimented with unfamiliar ingredients, and created new recipes as I went.
 Over time, little by little, that dream began to come back as I started to make things Joey and the Goobies actually liked.
 Eventually, finally, the kitchen came alive to me again.